Decision framework

 reduced lost-upgrade risk

-Why this page
+Why this page exists

 Keep your team consistent under pressure with a standardized replacement checkpoint.